30+ Basic Homestead Skills You Need to Learn

 2. Food Preservation

-So you don’t grow your own food yet… that doesn’t mean that you can’t stock your pantry and freezer for the winter months.
+Even if you don’t grow your own food yet, you can still tock your pantry and freezer for the winter months.

-Make and preserve jams & jellies, wine & mead, apple butter, pickles, and more through canning, dehydrating, cold storage, and freezing fruit & veggies from your local farmer’s market!
+Learn to make and preserve jams & jellies, apple butter, pickles, bone broth, herbs & spices, and more through canning, dehydrating, cold storage, and freezing fruit & veggies from your local farmer’s market!

 Canning to Preserve Food